fundacionjala/enforce-gradle-plugin/_docs/update.md

 ## Update task

 #### **Objective**
-This task just deploys changed code as: deleted code, added code and updated code, for example if you changed a class called MyClass.cls and you deleted a trigger called MyTrigger.trigger This deletes MyTrigger.trigger and It updates MyClass.cls according file tracker in your organization.
+This task just deploys changed code as: deleted code, added code and updated code, for example if you changed a class called MyClass.cls and you deleted a trigger called MyTrigger.trigger This deletes MyTrigger.trigger and it updates MyClass.cls according file tracker in your organization.

 #### **Parameters**
 This task has two parameters called **excludes** and **folders**.
-You can choose folder o folders to update it.
-Also you are able to exclude files by name by folder and using wildcards.
+You can choose folder or folders to update it.
+Also, you are able to exclude files by name by folder and using wildcards.

 Those parameters can be used as task property or into your build script.